i18n-site/md/lus/README.md

 > Hmân lai, ṭawng hrang hrangte chu pakhat a nih laiin, mihringte chuan vân thlenga kulh, Pathian ram luhna kawngkhâr, mihringte chakna puang chhuakin an siam a.
 >
 > Pathian chuan, "Mihringte chu hnam khat angin an inpumkhat a, tawng inang an nei a, he kulh hi thuhmahruai mai a ni.
-Tunah chuan an duhzawng an tihlawhtling tawh a, zahna engmah a awm tawh lo vang," tiin a puang a ni.
+Tunah chuan an duhzawng an tihlawhtling tawh a, hlauhna a awm tawh lo vang," tiin a puang a ni.
 >
 > Chutiang chuan Pathian a lo chhuk a, mite chu kil hrang hrangah a theh darh a, tawng hrang hrang a hmang a ni.
 >